Barrhaven Music Academy

 Ottawa, Ontario, K2J 4G3

-If you would like to discuss a private matter with Nadia regarding student progress or other matters associated with your experience at BMA , please feel free to email her at “[email protected]” Communication and feedback is always appreciated.
+Nadia’s tasks at BMA include recruiting, finding substitute teachers and filling shifts when teachers are absent, training new piano teachers, event bookings and organization, creating promotional banners and concert programs, running staff payroll, calculating and inputting monthly client charges, updating the social media pages and keeping on top of daily communications with staff and clients.
+She also teaches Monday to Thursday.
+If you would like to discuss a private matter with Nadia regarding student progress or other matters associated with your experience at BMA , please feel free to email her at “[email protected]” Communication and feedback is always appreciated!

 Trinity Armstrong has been playing and performing piano for 11 years and counting.
 Throughout her musical studies, Trinity has studied piano at countless renowned music academies in China, Germany, British Columbia, and here in Ottawa.
 These experiences have expanded her musical perspective, exposing her to many unique styles of music and professional musicians.
 She encourages her students to embrace new ideas and to be passionate about their music.

 Trinity shares her passion for music by performing in both solo and collaborative recitals and competitions.
 Under the tutelage of Nadia, she has learned a variety of vocal techniques as well as completed the Level 9 Piano and Level 8 Theory with The Royal Conservatory of Music.
-She is now studying under acclaimed teacher and performer Ruby Jin, to complete her Level 10 Piano and ARCT.
+She is now studying under acclaimed teacher and performer Ruby Jin, to complete her Level 10 Piano and ARCT, and has most recently completed Level 9 History with First-Class Honours.